MohammadUmar5/Workshop_AMU/backend/RENDER_SETUP.md

 4. Click **Add Environment Variable**
 5. Add each variable listed above with their values
 6. Click **Save Changes**

-## Gmail App Password Setup

-If you haven't set up a Gmail App Password yet:

-1. Go to your Google Account settings
-2. Enable 2-Step Verification if not already enabled
-3. Go to Security > 2-Step Verification > App passwords
-4. Generate a new app password for "Mail"
-5. Copy the 16-character password (no spaces)
-6. Use this as your `SMTP_PASS` value

 ## Render Build Settings